This post may contain affiliate links. Please read my affiliate policy for more information.

 You’ve Learned No One Will Understand Your Journey

-Widows are amazing because you’ve learned that no one will understand your journey and it’s OK.
+One significant reason why widows are amazing is that you’ve learned no one will understand your journey and it’s OK.
 You’ve stopped trying to explain why you do what you do.
 You’ve come to understand it doesn’t matter if anyone else gets you, agrees with you or even supports you.
 Clawing your way back up from the depths of despair isn’t an easy task.
 But, you’re doing it and no one else has the right to claim they “know how you feel.”
 Screw ’em.

 You’re Learning How to Be Selfish

 You’ve spent your life taking care of others and doing what you think you’re “supposed to do.”
 Well, guess what?
 Your life was turned upside down and now you get a pass to start doing whatever the fuck you want to do.
 You’ve looked death in the eye.
 You understand your own mortality.
 If now isn’t the time to be selfish, when is?
 Learning to be selfish is a process because it’s such a foreign concept.
 But, you are learning.
 You’re saying no. You’re practicing self-care.
 You are owning your selfishness.
 Being selfish isn’t a negative it’s a necessity.

 You’re Becoming Your Most Authentic Self